-Assuming that both the map used to delineate the drainage area and the measuring device are accurate, the estimation of the drainage area includes a random error.
-When digitizing areas, the designer should check for random errors by ensuring that the sum of all subareas equals the digitized total area.
+Assuming that both the map or digital terrain data used to delineate the drainage area and the measuring approach are accurate, the estimation of the drainage area includes a random error.
+When delineating areas, the designer should check for random errors by ensuring that the sum of all sub-areas equals the total drainage area.
 Adjusting the size of a drainage area is seldom justified unless the watershed includes Karst topography or non-contributing drainage areas.
-In some unusual cases such as for extractive land use (mining), depression areas will not contribute to watershed runoff at the 2-year event but may contribute at the 50-or 100-year event.
+In some unusual cases such as for extractive land use (mining), depression areas will not contribute to watershed runoff at the 2-year event but may contribute at the 50- or 100-year event.